fsmb/ua-api/README.md

 # Uniform Application API

-The Uniform Application for Licensure (UA) simplifies the licensure process for state boards by providing license portability and eliminating the need for physicians, physician assistance and resident applicants to re-enter information when applying for licenses in multiple states.
+The Uniform Application for Licensure (UA) simplifies the licensure process for state boards by providing license portability and eliminating the need for physicians, physician assistants and resident applicants to re-enter information when applying for licenses in multiple states.
 [Participating boards](https://www.fsmb.org/uniform-application/ua-participating-boards/) can use the UA API to retrieve information about UA applications submitted to the board with the goal of facilitating the licensure processes and needs of the board.
 Click [here](https://www.fsmb.org/uniform-application) for more information.